• Proposed

 Habitat and Ecology

 Hygrocybe helobia is an indicator of mycologically rich but nutrient-poor, semi-natural grassland (a member of the waxcap grassland assemblage).
 This habitat, which may be of low conservation concern for its plant and animal diversity, is rapidly disappearing worldwide due to changes in land use (intensification of farming practice, eutrophication and increased use of fertilizers and pesticides).
 Waxcaps are currently regarded as forming a biotrophic relationship with plants but the details remain unclear.
 Fruiting populations of waxcaps are nitrogen sensitive and dependent on a regime of grazing or mowing without applications of fertilizer or pesticide.
 The waxcap grassland assemblage is characterised by a large diversity of other fungal genera (including Entoloma, clavarioid taxa and geoglossoid taxa) that have similar nutrient and management requirements.
 Addition of fertilizers or cessation of grazing/mowing management is rapidly detrimental to fruiting community diversity.
+This species has also been recorded from wetter sites including Sphagnum bogs (Arnolds 1990).

 Threats

 As a species dependent on semi-natural grasslands, Hygrocybe helobia is threatened by habitat loss and degradation due to a decrease in small scale, low intensity farming.
-The main reasons for decline involve land that is no longer farmed or, if still in the farming system, is subjected to ploughing, reseeding, fertiliser application (mainly of phosphorus and nitrogen), reduced grazing intensity and eutrophication.
+The main reasons for declines involve land that is no longer farmed or, if still in the farming system, is subjected to ploughing, reseeding, fertiliser application (mainly of phosphorus and nitrogen), pesticides, reduced grazing intensity and eutrophication.
+According to NATURA 2000 reports (Calaciura and Spinelli 2008), grassland habitats are steadily decreasing, mainly due to abandonment or change in land use.
+According to the Food and Agriculture Organization of the United Nations (FAO), the area of grasslands in the EU declined by 12.8% from 1990 to 2003; only a few Member States managed to avoid this trend (Food and Agricultural Organisation of the United Nations 2006).

+Pressure caused by land use changes on grassland habitats is steadily increasing.
+Some 60% of newly afforested areas in the EU formerly were used as permanent/seasonal grazing land or hay-production in natural meadows.
 More than 75% of the grassland habitats in the EU are in an unfavourable conservation status, according to draft data provided by Member States under Article 17 of the Habitats Directive.
-Over the past decade, grassland butterflies have suffered large declines in Europe, with a reduction of abundance by almost 50%, with little sign of improvement (SEBI 2010 Biodiversity Indicators).

 Conservation Actions

+Site protection and management of habitats are both very important conservation actions for this species.
 Grazing, at least before the onset of the fruiting season, is of fundamental importance.
-On sites (e.g. sloping ground, thin soils) where cattle would cause soil erosion, sheep are the preferred grazing animal.
+On sites where cattle would cause soil erosion (e.g. sloping ground, thin soils), sheep are the preferred grazing animal.
 Mowing, with collection of ‘arisings’, can substitute for grazing.
+Further ecological research is needed to clarify resource relations of waxcaps, population biology and full distribution range.

 Use and Trade